Scott-Morgan-Foundation/planning_and_integration/admin/projectRoles.md

   - #### Health & Alerts
     Owns the development and operation of the health alerting system.

+  - #### AI Artist
+    Owns the development and operation of the AI Artist Application

 ## DevOps/Site Reliability Lead
 Oversees the continuous integration and continuous delivery processes for Peter 2.0 applications and networks to ensure safety, health, uptime, and the ability to remedy unforeseen problems.
 Owns the GitHub repos and the processes for how technology is deployed.